 - 1. Contents

 - 2. President's Letter

 - 3. SRC Accommodation Officer's Letter

 - 4. Flat Hunter's Checklist

 - 5. Flatmates

 - 6. Paperwork

 - 7. House Hunting

 - 8. University-Managed Properties

 - 9. Re-applying for Halls

 - 10. Letting Agents

 - 16. Private Halls

 - 17. Other Resources

 - 19. Viewings

 - 20 Property Checklist

+- 22. Coronavirus

-- 24. Offers and Contracts
+- 23. Offers and Contracts

-- 26. Deposits
+- 24. Deposits

-- 27. Ending Your Contract & Giving Notice
+- 25. Ending Your Contract & Giving Notice

-- 28. Your Rights
+- 26. Your Rights

-- 29. Living in Your New Home
+- 27. Living in Your New Home

-- 31. If Things Go Wrong
+- 29. If Things Go Wrong

-- 33. Money Matters
+- 31. Money Matters

-- 34. Financial Difficulties
+- 32. Financial Difficulties

-- 35. How to Save Money (and the World)
+- 33. How to Save Money (and the World)

-- 36. Green Building David Russel Apartments
+- 34. Green Building David Russel Apartments

-- 37. Moving Out
+- 35. Moving Out

-- 38. Cleaning and Recycling
+- 36. Cleaning and Recycling

-- 40. Notes
+- 38. Notes

-- 41. Map
+- 39. Map

-We hope you have many great experiences with your accommodation here at St Andrews - including hosting many a potluck, getting Christmas cards from your neighbours and being on good terms with your landlord and letting agency.
-Please get in touch (SRCaccommodation@) with any issues regarding accommodation and look out for How To Rent Talks and drop in sessions on our Facebook page (@accommodation-standrews)
+We hope you have many great experiences with your accommodation here at St Andrews - including getting Christmas cards from your neighbors and being on good terms with your landlord and letting agency.
+Please get in touch (srcaccommodation@) with any issues regarding accommodation and look out for How To Rent Talks and drop in sessions on our Facebook page (@accommodation-standrews).

-DEAR ALL.
+DEAR ALL,

 So, good news and bad news.
 The bad news is, the housing market in St Andrews is notoriously competitive.
-The good news is there are plenty of sources of help, advice and support you can turn to negotiate it.
-My first bit of advice is that you use it.
+The good news is that the Students' Association is here to provide sources of help, advice and support you can use to navigate it.
+My first bit of advice is that you should make the most of it!

 First off, there's the person you're about to hear from on the next page.
-Nevena is on hand to answer your questions and signpost you to support.
-They also run Accommodation Week (Week 7), at which you can find workshops, information sessions and hall talks.
-You can contact them at SRCaccommodation@
+Sophie and her committee are on hand to answer your questions and signpost you to support.
+They also run Accommodation Week (Week 9), at which you can find workshops, information sessions and hall talks.
+You can contact them at SRCaccommodation@.

-You can also contact me directly at president@, or come into the sab-batical office on the middle floor of the union with any questions or concerns.
+You can also contact me directly at president@, with any questions or concerns.
 As part of my job as President, I work with the University on providing accommodation options, setting rents and delivering financial support in the form of bursaries and scholarships.
 I also work with letting agents and local politicians on dealing with private housing, HMO policy and accommodation legislation.